 We're glad you found us!

-Our website was created to share information on resolving symptoms of autoimmune and other chronic inflammatory diseases with a novel treatment we call Inflammation Therapy.
-This therapy is based on the theory that non-resolving inflammation is caused by the immune system's futile attempts to eradicate occult infection caused by intracellular pathogens.
+Our website was created to provide information about resolving symptoms of autoimmune and other chronic inflammatory diseases with Inflammation Therapy.
+This novel therapy is based on the theory that non-resolving inflammation is caused by the immune system's futile attempts to eradicate an intracellular infection.
+Here is a short, basic explanation.

 Cell wall deficient bacteria are known to invade nucleated cells and it appears they interfere with immune system function by down-regulating the vitamin D receptor (VDR).
 Thus, the sabotaged immune system is less capable of transcribing antimicrobial peptides (AMPs) which kill bacteria and other pathogens, allowing the parasitic bacteria to reproduce while hidden within the cells.
-The immune system increases production of 1,25(OH)2D (calcitriol) in an effort to up-regulate the VDR and eliminate the bacterial invaders.
+Infected macrophages increase extra-renal production of 1,25(OH)2D (calcitriol) in an effort to up-regulate the VDR and eliminate the bacterial invaders.
 Production of cytokines and endotoxins also contribute to the end result which is persistent, low-grade inflammation, tissue damage and disease.

 Elevated 1,25(OH)2D and low 25(OH)D (which is erroneously diagnosed as vitamin D deficiency) are diagnostic markers of this inflammatory process.
-For details and scientific references, please read our paper on Vitamin D, Cell Wall Deficient Bacteria and the Immune System.
+For details and scientific references, please read our peer-reviewed paper published in Inflammation Research - Inflammation and vitamin D: the infection connection.

-Inflammation Therapy usually includes pulsed administration of select MIC (minimum inhibitory concentration) oral antibiotics to weaken and help eradicate the intracellular pathogens.
+Inflammation Therapy includes pulsed administration of low-dose oral antibiotics to weaken and help eradicate the intracellular pathogens.
 With each antibiotic dose, inflammatory symptoms (Jarisch-Herxheimer reaction) wax and wane, providing evidence of persistent infection.
 Changes in laboratory findings (e.g., BUN, creatinine, CRP, blood counts, liver enzymes) often point to areas of occult inflammation.
-A correlating treatment strategy is the avoidance of excessive sunlight exposure, foods high in vitamin D and vitamin D supplements in order to maintain serum 25(OH)D at a level (20-30 ng/ml) that isn't likely to suppress the immune system and inhibit bacterial elimination.
+A correlating treatment strategy is the avoidance of excessive sunlight exposure, foods high in vitamin D and vitamin D supplements, in order to maintain serum 25(OH)D at a level (20-30 ng/ml) that isn't likely to suppress the immune system and inhibit bacterial elimination.

 Please click on 'Inflammation Therapy' in the navigation bar (to the left), to learn more.